Pylons/pyramid/docs/narr/templates.rst

    def my_view(request):
        return {'foo':1, 'bar':2}

-.. note:: It is not necessary to supply the ``request`` value as a key in the dictionary result returned from a renderer-configured view callable in order to ensure that the "most correct" system values are supplied to the renderer as it is when you use :func:`pyramid.renderers.render` or :func:`pyramid.renderers.render_to_response`.
-This is handled automatically.
+.. note:: You do not need to supply the ``request`` value as a key in the dictionary result returned from a renderer-configured view callable. :app:`Pyramid` automatically supplies this value for you so that the "most correct" system values are provided to the renderer.

 .. warning::